AmigaAbattoir/minifier-novaextension/minifier.novaextension/README.md

 Minifier runs when ever you save a JavaScript file (".js") that is in a "js/" folder or it's subfolder or a CSS file (".css") that is in a "css/" folder or it's subfolder.

+If the minification fails, it will add an Issues to the sidebar now.

 ### Configuration

 None yet.